-Experience peace and tranquility in walking the trails and labyrinth and feel a connection with creation and the creator.
+Experience peace and tranquility in walking the trails and labyrinth.
+Feel a connection with creation and the creator.

-- The property is unusual in having so many types of ecosystems in a relatively small area.
+- The property is unusual as it hosts many types of ecosystems in a relatively small area.

 - 160 acres hosts different habitats: field, forest, wetland, woodlands, and a riparian corridor.

 - We are committed to maintaining the diversity of habitats and ensuring the health of the land and its inhabitants.